Uber, the user-driven taxi service, swept into the transport industry by storm a few years back.

 Uber Freight has made a conscious effort from the beginning to make the freight business more straightforward.

 As a result, the company brings market visibility through their collaboration with KeepTruckin, allowing both shippers and carriers to have simplicity and save time.

 #3.
 Exclusive load access

 The API integration gives Access to thousands of loads you can’t find anywhere else from reliable outlets like Uber Freight.

 Uber Freight Partnership with Samsara

-As a result, Uber Freight will now be recommending Samsara as a preferred software partner for qualifying fleets of 6 or even more trucks as part of the Agreement.
+As a result, Uber Freight partnered with Samsara as a preferred software partner for qualifying fleets of 6 or even more trucks as part of the Agreement.

 Samsara ELD Discount Program

-Participating fleet companies must share their mobile data with Uber Freight from the open API of Samsara as part of the discount program.
+Participating fleet companies must share their mobile data with Uber Freight from Samsara’s open API as part of the discount program.